Graduate-Professional Student Organization

 “We are looking forward to creating the kind of integrative environment where collaboration can thrive at UGA,” he said.

-The evening keynote address will be given by best-selling author and podcast host “Science Mike” McHargue.
+A closing keynote address will be given by best-selling author and podcast host “Science Mike” McHargue.
 Host of “Ask Science Mike” and co-host of “The Liturgists Podcast,” McHargue is a leading voice on matters of science and religion to a monthly audience of several hundred thousand people.
-He has recently spoken to sold-out crowds in New York, Chicago and London about the science of addiction, the science of storytelling and how Christianity can embrace the modern world.
+His book “Finding God in the Waves: How I Lost my Faith and Found it Again through Science,” was released in late 2016 to critical acclaim.
+McHargue has recently spoken to sold-out crowds in New York, Chicago and London about the science of addiction, the science of storytelling and how Christianity can embrace the modern world.

 “Science Mike has attracted a huge following by broaching the sensitive topic of science and spirituality in a compelling, inclusive, thoughtful and highly engaging way,” said GPSA President Michael Snell.
 “We’re excited to be able to have Mike share such a powerful message at such a divisive time in our nation’s history.”